Valentin-alix/Bot-Dofus-Mitm/README.md

 ### How to use the bot :
 - Install dependencies ``pip install -r requirements.txt``
-- Import the bot_sniffer.sql file
+- Import the db.sql file
 - Modify the path in decompiler.bat
 - Execute decompiler.bat (Todo on every maj)
 - Execute maj_protocol_id.py (Todo on every maj)